llafuente/language-spec/spec/language/types/structured.md

 Mark the property as `readonly` outside the constructor, so nobody can modify it's value.

+*Remarks*: This means no modifications to all the memory, including calling function that modify internal memory

 *Constraints*

-1. `readonly` shall not be applied to setters or getters.
+1. `readonly` shall be applied only to properties or a semantic-error shall raise:

+> readonly shall be applied only to struct properties.

-2. If a `struct` has `readonly` properties without default value a constructor shall be defined.
+2. If a `struct` has `readonly` properties without default value a constructor shall be defined or a semantic-error shall raise

+> Found a non-default readonly property and no constructor.

+3. Disallow calling any function that it's parameter don't have readonly modifier or a semantic-error shall raise:

+> Try to call a function that modify a readonly property

+> Try to assign a readonly property

+> Try to remove readonly modifier at cast

+> Try to remove readonly modifier at unsafe_cast

 *Example*